cleaversolutions/hh/returns.md

 ## WITHIN THE US 48 (all states excluding Alaska and Hawaii)

 Within the US 48, we accept free, no cost returns for 30 days after receiving your order.
-If 30 days have gone by since your purchase, unfortunately we can’t offer you a refund or exchange.
+If 30 days have gone by since you received your purchase, unfortunately we can’t offer you a refund or exchange.

 To be eligible for a return, your item must be unused and in the same condition that you received it. **It must also be in the <span style="color: #ff0000">original packaging</span>.**

 To complete your return, simply click the "Return your Higher Hangers" link at the bottom of your order confirmation email.
 We will process a return merchandise authorization (RMA) and a free prepaid return shipping label that will be emailed to you.
 Simply attach your provided, prepaid label to your original packaging and drop it off at a FedEx, USPS, or UPS location (depending on which provider your label is for, and cover up or remove the original shipping label).
+You must ship the return within 7 days of receiving your return shipping label or be subject to a 25% restocking fee.

 ####	 Refunds